oktadev/okta-blog/_source/_posts/2020-03-07-spring-cloud-stream.md

 ## Add a Streaming REST Resource to the Application

 In this section, you're going to do a couple things that highlight how easy Spring Boot, Spring Webflux, and Spring Cloud Streams makes handling streams.
-First, instead of simply passing a String with the current value and accumulated total, you're going to encapsulate that data in a Java class that will get automatically serialized to and de-serialized from JSON.
+First, instead of simply passing a string with the current value and accumulated total, you're going to encapsulate that data in a Java class that will get automatically serialized to and de-serialized from JSON.
 Second, you're going to use WebFlux stream processing to return an event stream from a REST endpoint, which you'll be able to view using HTTPie.

 Add the POJO (Plain Old Java Object) mapping class: `AccumulatorMessage`.